The Bankrate promise

 To help you find the best small business loan for you, here’s an in-depth look at the average small business loan amounts.

 According to the latest data from the Federal Reserve:

-- The average small business loan amount from alternative lenders is $80,000
+- The average small business loan amount from large national banks is $593,000

 Average small business loan amount by lender

 In addition to the type of business loan you take out, the amount you are able to borrow depends on the type of lender you choose.
 Large national and foreign banks lend more on average than smaller regional banks.
 Alternative lenders tend to offer a smaller range of loan amounts.

 Alternative lenders are nontraditional finance companies, also known as online or fintech lenders.
 Alternative lenders can offer the same types of business loans as traditional banks and credit unions, like SBA loans, microloans and business lines of credit.
 But they may also provide alternative lending solutions not typically offered by traditional banks.
 This may include peer-to-peer business loans and crowdfunding platforms for businesses.